science64/proMAD/README.md

 ## Setup
     pip install proMAD

-You can also install the latest version directly from Github.
+You can also install the latest version directly from GitHub.

     pip install git+https://github.com/theia-dev/proMAD.git#egg=proMAD